The Five Elements and Your Horse- Part 2 Water

 1) Eat* and treat according to the season.
 Much like the fall, ensure that your horse gets adequate warming foods.
 Use warming whole food treats that reflect what is seasonally appropriate: including yams/winter squash, adding cinnamon or ginger to your horse’s grain.
 If your horse continues to graze on pasture over winter, it is also important to be careful about high levels of sugar that can still be stored in grass.

 2) Warming foods.
-Replace your cold feed with a warming mash just by adding warm water.
+Replace your horse's cold feed with a warming mash just by adding warm water.